gmarus777/Printed-Latex-Data-Generation/README.md

 Python and JS tools for generating Printed Latex Dataset (images of tex formulas with labels) via parsing Cornell's [KDDCUP](https://www.cs.cornell.edu/home/kleinber/kddcup2003.pdf).

-**Note: parsing for ArXiv, Wikipedia and Stackexchange sources are coming**
+**Note: parsing for ArXiv, Wikipedia and Stackexchange sources are coming.**

 <br />
 <br />

 ## How to generate data
-The easiest way is to generate data is via Jupyter Notebook `Data generation.ipynb` located in folder `Jupyter Notebooks/`.
+The easiest way to generate data is via Jupyter Notebook `Data generation.ipynb` located in folder `Jupyter Notebooks/`.

 Running it will output all the data in `Data` folder.